obsius/electronbar/README.md

 ## Customizing
 This package offers almost no customization via JS in the library integration.
 Rather it's encouraged that you modify the CSS directly so that you have a completely uniform look and feel in your app.
 This library is really small and very straightforward.
-Just open the eletronbar.css and override the CSS classes in your own CSS.
+Just open the eletronbar.css to see what classes are available and override them in your own custom CSS.

 ## Performance